heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/1.1-setup/README.md

 The AAP Web UI is where we will go to submit and check the status of the Ansible playbook jobs we will use to automate the CentOS conversion workflow.

-- Let's open the AAP Web UI in a new web browser tab using the "WebUI" link under "Automation controller" on the workshop launch page.
+- Let's open the AAP Web UI in a new web browser tab using the "Console" link under "Red Hat Ansible Automation Controller" on the workshop launch page.
 For example:

   ![Example link to AAP Web UI](images/aap_link.png)